-(at around 1h 23 mins) G.W.
-Bailey had hoped to return as Lt.
-Harris, but was passed over in favor of Art Metrano as the antagonist in this film and Part 3.
-Bailey instead took a job working with director Hugh Wilson on Rustlers' Rhapsody (1985).
-On a day off, G.W. visited the Police Academy 2 set to film an uncredited cameo in the wedding reception scene.
-He appears from behind, as the man having his picture taken by the photographer.
+G.W.
+Bailey had hoped to return as Lieutenant Harris, but was passed over in favor of Art Metrano as the antagonist in this film and Police Academy 3: Back in Training (1986).
+Bailey instead took a job working with Director Hugh Wilson on Rustlers' Rhapsody (1985).
+On a day off, G.W. visited this movie's set to film an uncredited cameo in the wedding reception scene.
+He appeared from behind, as the man having his picture taken by the photographer.

 Despite the fact that no such character exists in the movie, a blonde policewoman appears on the official poster.
 This was an inside joke made by the producers, as they had also requested that the same "sexy girl" be included on an earlier version of the first film's poster.